Fabi-svg/KIT-VR_and_accessibility/1_Literature/Literature_links.md

 - at the end and the beginning of the ramp, it has to be placed flat manoeuvring area;
 - on both sides of the ramp should be designed a handrail at heights of 75 cm and 90 cm, parallel to the surface [Budny 2009];
 - allowable slope of the ramp depends of the height differences and its location (outdoor or indoor);
-- single steps should be avoided;in case of more than 10 steps in flight of stairs, there must be applied landings;
+- single steps should be avoided; in case of more than 10 steps in flight of stairs, there must be applied landings;
 - the most comfortable steps are between 12 to 15 cm high and depth about 35 cm;
 - there is no need to design railings, when the height difference is less than 0,5 m;
 - flight of stairs should be at least of 1,2 m, and the railings should be attached at of 90 cm, (pair of rail-ings at 75 and 90 cm is not obligatory).